Ben-Farnfield/dotdesk/README.md

 ### Me

-If you have further questions, or wish to contact me, you can reach me at: ben.farnfield@gmail.com
+If you have further questions you can reach me at: ben.farnfield@gmail.com